How to buy OZ Minerals (OZL) shares

-Recently OZ Minerals has paid out, on average, around 20.49% of net profits as dividends.
-That has enabled analysts to estimate a "forward annual dividend yield" of 1.12% of the current stock value.
-This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), OZ Minerals shareholders could enjoy a 1.12% return on their shares, in the form of dividend payments.
-In OZ Minerals's case, that would currently equate to about A$0.25 per share.
+Recently OZ Minerals has paid out, on average, around 16.25% of net profits as dividends.
+That has enabled analysts to estimate a "forward annual dividend yield" of 1.26% of the current stock value.
+This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), OZ Minerals shareholders could enjoy a 1.26% return on their shares, in the form of dividend payments.
+In OZ Minerals's case, that would currently equate to about A$0.26 per share.

 While OZ Minerals's payout ratio might seem low, this can signify that OZ Minerals is investing more in its future growth.

 The latest dividend was paid out to all shareholders who bought their shares by 24 February 2022 (the "ex-dividend date").

 Have OZ Minerals's shares ever split?

-OZ Minerals's shares were split on a 1:10 basis on 29 May 2011.
-So if you had owned 10 shares the day before before the split, the next day you'd have owned 1 share.
+OZ Minerals's shares were split on a 1:10 basis on 30 May 2011.
+So if you had owned 10 shares the day before the split, the next day you would own 1 share.
 This wouldn't directly have changed the overall worth of your OZ Minerals shares – just the quantity.
 However, indirectly, the new 900% higher share price could have impacted the market appetite for OZ Minerals shares which in turn could have impacted OZ Minerals's share price.

 OZ Minerals share price volatility

 Over the last 12 months, OZ Minerals's shares have ranged in value from as little as $19.445 up to $29.5379.
 A popular way to gauge a stock's volatility is its "beta".

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while OZ Minerals's is 1.0827.
-This would suggest that OZ Minerals's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while OZ Minerals's is 1.2443.
+This would suggest that OZ Minerals's shares are a little bit more volatile than the average for this exchange and represent, relatively speaking, a slightly higher risk (but potentially also market-beating returns).

 OZ Minerals overview